Home

 Radioactive waste and spent fuel management

-Austrian operates one centralized Radioactive Waste Management Facility (Nuclear Engineering Seibersdorf – NES) for pre-disposal management and interim storage of all low- and intermediate level radioactive waste (LILW) originating from Austria in Seibersdorf.
+Nuclear Engineering Seibersdorf (NES) operates the centralized Radioactive Waste Management Facility in Seibersdorf for pre-disposal management of all low- and intermediate level radioactive waste (LILW) originating from Austria.
 High-level radioactive waste (HLW) does not arise.
 The waste originates primarily from applications in medicine, research, industry and ongoing decommissioning projects.
 There is no disposal facility for radioactive waste in operation.

 The fuel used in the TRIGA Mark II reactor constitutes a loan from the US Department of Energy (DoE) as stipulated in a treaty between the Technical University of Vienna, Euratom and the US DoE.
 These fuel elements are to be returned back to the USA.